 Now use the viscosity relation:

 So the fluid needs a shear stress of to maintain that motion.
 If the same setup used a larger viscosity, the required shear stress would increase in the same proportion.
+This is the role of viscosity in one picture: it links how fast neighboring layers slide to how much shear stress is needed to keep them moving.
+Here the problem uses dynamic viscosity directly, because density never enters; a Reynolds-number problem would instead call for kinematic viscosity.

+Treating viscosity as one universal formula.
 The equation is a model for Newtonian fluids.
 Many real fluids, such as blood, paint, or toothpaste, can behave non-Newtonian, so the relation between stress and shear rate is not always this simple.

-and are different quantities with different units.
+Mixing up dynamic and kinematic viscosity. and are different quantities with different units.
 If density matters in the problem, make sure you are using the right one.

+Forgetting the condition behind the worked formula.
 The standard shear formula is easiest to apply in simple shear flow, such as fluid between nearby moving layers or plates.
 In more complicated flows, the same basic idea remains, but the mathematics can be more involved.

+Assuming high viscosity always means slow speed.
 Higher viscosity often makes flow harder, but speed also depends on pressure difference, geometry, gravity, and boundary conditions.
 Viscosity is one part of the picture, not the whole picture.

 Viscosity matters in pipe flow, lubrication, blood flow, aerodynamics, manufacturing, and geophysics.
 Engineers use it when estimating drag, pressure loss, flow regime, and how a fluid will behave near surfaces.
+It also explains everyday observations, such as why motor oil behaves differently at different temperatures and why syrup spreads much more slowly than water.

 Need help with a problem?